Supporting Your Fertility with Vaginal Steam Baths

 Vaginal steam baths, or “Bajos” (ba-hoes), as they are known in Spanish, are used to assist in the cleansing of the uterus in conjunction with the Arvigo Techniques of Maya Abdominal Therapy for the treatment of numerous female symptoms.
 The formulation of a vaginal steam bath consists of aromatic, cleansing herbs such as basil, calendula, lavender, oregano, yarrow or lemon balm that will penetrate into the uterine wall.
 The therapeutic effects of thermotherapy and aromatherapy contribute to the effectiveness of this treatment.
 Overall the bath aids as a uterine lavage or internal cleanse of the membranes that often accumulate incompletely flushed debris/fluids from cycle to cycle.
 In addition, the bath introduces healing warmth and softens and nourishes internal membranes.

 The baths can safely be combined with either natural cycles or any cycle involving assisted reproductive technology such as IUI or IVF.
-Consider adding vaginal steam baths to your self care routine if you experience painful periods, dark blood at the beginning or ending of your menstrual cycle, irregular periods, fibroids, cysts, endometriosis, cervical stenosis, vaginal dryness or painful intercourse.
+Consider adding vaginal steam baths to your self-care routine if you experience painful periods, dark blood at the beginning or end of your menstrual cycle, irregular periods, fibroids, cysts, endometriosis, cervical stenosis, vaginal dryness or painful intercourse.

-- Obtain vaginal steam bath herbs from CNY Healing Arts (Rochester, Syracuse or Latham).
+- Obtain vaginal steam bath, available from all of our CNY Healing Arts locations.
 The contents of one bag of herbs is enough for 2-3 vaginal steam baths.

 - In a large pot containing about a gallon of water, place the herbs.
 Bring to a soft boil for 5 minutes then steep for 10 minutes with the lid on.
 Offer prayer.